aumouvantsillage/Silicate/doc/components.md

 Two key features of Silicate are:

 * The ability to define nested interfaces, and to reuse an interface inside another.
-* The automatic availability of the *opposite* of an interface.
+* The automatic availability of a *flipped* version of an interface.

 Components and interfaces
 -------------------------